 - Wear goggles and gloves!
 Look at “Safety Recommendations” in the video above or in How to Make Soap From Scratch

 - Watch the video above or read the post How To Make Soap by Cold Process Step-by-Step for instructions on cold process.
 These are generic steps for all recipes.

 - Assemble everything: ingredients, equipment, safety equipment.
 Prepare your workstations.
 Measure all the ingredients.
 Don’t start the recipe without having everything ready!

 - After measuring the oil, put a tablespoon of the measured oil into a small bowl.
-Add the ultramarine violet colorant with a bit of oil, mix well and put aside.
+Add the violet mica with a bit of oil, mix well and put aside.

 Heat the Oils